-Insatiably curious about all things and an all-round good person really, Chris has always gravitated towards working in industries where she is able to interact and engage with lots of different people and personalities.
+Insatiably curious about all things and quite fond of asking ‘why?‘ (all the time), Chris has always gravitated towards working in industries where she is able to interact and engage with lots of different people and personalities.
 Chris loves helping others and creating a positive (and organised) vortex wherever she may be.
 She has spent many invaluable years working in hospitality, the last five years of this life working in the recruitment/HR space, and is now a freelance photographer and embracing the challenge of making DevelopEd a positive force of nature in this world.

 Chris believes in equality above all else and that learning opportunities should be available to everyone – regardless of their circumstance.
 And so, here we are.